cs01/gdbgui/docs/installation.md

 ## Method 3: Download and Run Binary Executable

-Download and run the binary executable for your system from [https://github.com/cs01/gdbgui/tree/master/downloads](https://github.com/cs01/gdbgui/tree/master/downloads).
+Download and run the binary executable for your system from [GitHub Releases](https://github.com/cs01/gdbgui/releases).

-!!!
-Note

-    These binaries may not always have the latest version of gdbgui available since their builds are not automatic.
-The latest version will always be available on PyPI.

 ## System Dependencies for Python Package